 - As questions when you need more information

 If you’re in a 5-people, 15-minute meeting and not paying attention, you’re A) wasting your time B) wasting the time of others.

 Let’s face it.
-Spending hours in stodgy meetings isn’t the most exciting thing in the world.
+Spending hours in daily scrum meetings isn’t the most exciting thing in the world.
 If you’re looking for some real action, make quick sync-ups a staple in your remote team’s menu.

 So, why not turn those marathons into sprints with Taskade?

 Taskade helps remote teams stay competitive in the modern workplace by cutting down the unnecessary friction in planning, organizing, and decision making.